 Pathways of exposure (i.e. the mechanisms by which radiation or radioactive materials can be transported from the operation to people) are described in International Commission on Radiological Protection (ICRP) Publication 29 (ICRP 1979).
-The primary exposure pathways for members of the public from the operations at Olympic Dam are the inhalation of radon decay products and the inhalation of radionuclides in dust (ODC 1996a).
+The primary exposure pathways for members of the public from the operations at Olympic Dam are the inhalation of radionuclides in dust (ODC 1996a).
 Doses to members of the public are based on these inhalation radiation exposure pathways.